 Al Shabab (AS), after breaking away from the Islamic Courts Union in 2006, rose from hundreds to thousands in membership during the Ethiopian intervention (CISAC, n.d).
 From very early on, it enjoyed a cordial relationship with al Qaida (AQ) based on a similar interpretation of the Salafi-Wahabi strand of Islam, mutually praising each other from 2008 and finally merged in 2012.
-Like AQ, AS favors the gradualist approach, seeking the attrition of the enemy, infiltration of the state structures and maintenance of superior relationships with local populations, virtually replacing the state where necessary, The recent rise to prominence of global Islamic State-style jihad ignited visible and closely observed evolutions of the terrorist landscape in the Horn of Africa.
-The loss of physical territory may have struck an unpleasant blow to the group.
+Like AQ, AS favors the gradualist approach, seeking the attrition of the enemy, infiltration of the state structures and maintenance of superior relationships with local populations, virtually replacing the state where necessary, Ultimately, the literature implicitly settles on one conclusion: Islamic State in Somalia's ideological drivers are currently clouded by its operational difficulties, for which a more profound analysis is challenging to perform.